codelibs/elasticsearch-river-web/README_ver1.5.md

 ### What does "No scraping rule." mean?

-In a river setting, "url" is starting urls to crawl a site, "include_urls" filters urls whether are crawled or not, and "target.pattern.url" is a rule to store extracted web data.
+In a river setting, "url" is starting urls to crawl a site, "includeFilter" filters urls whether are crawled or not, and "target.pattern.url" is a rule to store extracted web data.
 If a crawling url does not match "target.pattern.url", you would see the message.
 Therefore, it means the crawled url does not have an extraction rule.